Maple Sausage Recipe

 Cooking in Cast Iron

-As you can see in the pictures, we chose to cook our maple sausage in cast iron.
-By sticking to a few fundamentals, you too can cook in cast iron with terrific results.
+As you can see in the pictures, we chose to cook our maple sausage on cast iron.
+By sticking to a few fundamentals, you, too, can cook on cast iron with terrific results.
 First, heat your pan to just between medium and medium-low.
 Wait until the pan is heated fully, 4 to 8 minutes depending on the heat source.

-Following this, add your favorite cooking oil, distribute it across the pan's surface, then add your sausage.
-Cook on each side for 3 to 4 minutes depending on thickness, and DO NOT move them around.
-The beauty of cast iron is that when the meat caramelizes it will release itself, at 3 to 4 minutes you'll be able to flip them easily.
+Following this, add a slim layer, just to coat, of your favorite cooking oil.
+Distribute it across the pan's surface, then add your sausage.
+Cook on each side for 3 to 4 minutes depending on the thickness, and DO NOT move them around.
+The beauty of cast iron is that when the meat caramelizes, it will release itself.
+After 3 to 4 minutes you'll be able to flip them easily.

 Maple sausage finishing up in the pan after a single flip.

 I'd like to add another tip for those who like a maple finish with their maple sausage.
 When cooking, add a slight drizzle of syrup on the sausage before you flip it, this will help create a maple caramelized crust that comes through in the finished product.
-Remember, a recipe is nothing more than a guideline, add to and take away as you see fit.
+Remember, a cooking recipe is nothing more than a guideline.
+Add to and take away as you see fit.
 Drop a comment below with your results, I love reading feedback!

 Finished maple sausage in a cast iron pan garnished with parsley.